garrandall/popular-music-data/tracks/i-love-you-this-much-jimmy-wayne.md

 I want you to know

 I love you this much
-And i'm waiting on you
+And I'm waiting on you
 To make up your mind
 Do you love me too?
 How ever long it takes